 Fill with the white ricotta mixture and cover with the other panettone disc, then drizzle with the remaining Vin Santo.

-Bring up the overhang of clingfilm and place a weight on top (a plate with a bag of sugar on it, for example), and place in the fridge for at least 6 hours.
+Bring up the overhang of plastic wrap and place a weight on top (a plate with a bag of sugar on it, for example), and chill in the fridge for at least 6 hours.

-Remove from the fridge, take off the weight and the clingfilm over the top.
+Remove from the fridge, take off the weight and the plastic wrap over the top.
 Turn upside-down on a plate.
-Carefully remove the pudding basin and peel off the clingfilm.
+Carefully remove the pudding basin and peel off the plastic wrap.